TTFN: Other usage

 Tim Horton, the deceased professional hockey player and founder of the Tim Horton's Doughnut chain, has "TTFN" on his grave stone.

 On the sitcom Bewitched, the character Endora used the phrase TTFN before vanishing into thin air.

 "Ta ta for now" caught on with the British public so much that it was often uttered by dying people as their last words.
 It has been the catchphrase of radio personalities such as Jimmy Young, who modified it to BFN: "Bye for now".

 In the 1990s, TTFN was still being used in online chat such as IRC and MUDs.

 The young adult novel ttfn by Lauren Myracle was released in 2005.
 The frequently challenged novel is written entirely in the style of instant messaging.

+The acronym "TTFN" appears four times in the 2013 play Peter and the Starcatcher by Rick Elice.
+Although the play takes place in 1885, several decades before the phrase caught on, it maintains a deliberately anachronistic style that justifies the phrase's inclusion.